-- Supporting affordable housing and maintaining housing stock through CDBG funded construction programs - Continued public-service support for those agencies that offer housing services - Continued efforts of implementing the City-wide IGNITE Comprehensive Plan.
+- Maintaining housing stock through CDBG funded construction programs - Continued public-service support for those agencies that offer housing services - Continued efforts of implementing the City-wide IGNiTE Comprehensive Plan.
 One of the prioritized plan objectives is Strong Neighborhoods and Housing Choices.
-The goals of this objective is to define affordability and set housing goals, as well as to evaluate current requirements to allow more housing options.
+The goals of this objective are to define affordability and set housing goals, as well as to evaluate current requirements to allow more housing options.
 Assignments have been given to the Lee's Summit Housing Authority to research best practices of building quality housing that is affordable, as well as to recommend ordinance and code changes in response to data and public input. - In order to address growth limitations, the City recently hired a consultant to complete a Citywide housing assessment in order to assess future market demand.
 One of the focus points of the study was on age-restricted and affordable housing units.
 A presentation on the results were given in July, which stated over the next 10 years that Lee's Summit would have a need for an additional 450 affordable rental units, 25%-30% of which would need to be set aside for seniors.
-This presentation was given to our City Council to make them aware of the demand utilizing factual reports, and give them a tools to use to make decisions when projects are proposed in our community.
+This presentation was given to our City Council to make them aware of the demand utilizing factual reports, and give them tools to use to make decisions when projects are proposed in our community. - The City launched a Quality Housing Program, designed to improve the safety and maintenance

-- In January 2022, the City's planning staff gave a presentation to our Community & Economic Development Committee proposing the idea of allowing Accessory Dwelling Units (ADUs) through the community, as they have the potential to increase housing affordability (both for homeowners and tenants), create a wider range of housing options within the community, enable seniors to stay near family as they age, and facilitate better use of the existing housing fabric in established neighborhoods.
-This conversation is on-going. - The City launched a Quality Housing Program, designed to improve the safety and maintenance of all housing in Lee's Summit.
+- of all housing in Lee's Summit.
 The program takes a proactive approach to property code compliance through FREE onsite inspections, outreach and education, and the establishment of a certification program.
 The City's website acts as a central hub for information, providing residents with a checklist for minimum housing standards along with additional resources. - To help address the impediment "lack of public information on housing services available", CDBG staff has been assisting Habitat in finding low-income residents who need their services.
-Staff has found the best approach for spreading the awareness of their program is to go door-todoor delivering flyers, and advertising in libraries and churches. - To help address the impediment "lack of affordable services such as health food" the City has been funding Lee's Summit Social Services Operational costs, which helps them use more funding for clients who need food and clothing. - To help address the impediment "lack of public transportation connecting people with special needs and special needs services" CDBG staff applied for a grant through the Department of Economic Development, and will be receiving an award of \$685,000 to help build a new Youth Center for a nonprofit called Pro Deo, so they can serve more middle and high school aged teens in Lee's Summit with mental health problems, are depressed, suicidal, etc. This new Youth Center will be located within walking distance of Lee's Summit High School, so students won't need transportation to access their free services.
+Staff has found the best approach for spreading the awareness of their program is to go door-to-door delivering flyers, and advertising in libraries and churches. - To help address the impediment "lack of affordable services such as health food" the City has been funding Lee's Summit Social Services Operational costs, which helps them use more funding for clients who need food and clothing. - To help address the impediment "lack of public transportation connecting people with special needs and special needs services" CDBG staff applied for a grant through the Department of Economic Development, and will be receiving an award of \$685,000 to help build a new Youth Center for a nonprofit called Pro Deo, so they can serve more middle and high school aged teens in Lee's Summit with mental health problems, are depressed, suicidal, etc. This new Youth Center will be located within walking distance of Lee's Summit High School, so students won't need transportation to access their free services.